poser55/linked-db-rows/README.md

 Limitations:
 ------------
-* Only tested on Postgresql for now
+* Only tested on Postgresql for now (first tests with h2)
 * Test coverage needs improving
 * It solves a problem I have - quite hacky in many ways
-* Proprietary JSON structure
+* Cycles in FKs are not treated for insertion (refer to Sakila)
 * Arrays (as e.g. Postgresql supports them) and other advanced constructs are currently not supported

 License: